Inside Ukraine’s start-up weapons industry rising from the ashes

 But also the realisation that, already, Ukraine has the most powerful army in western Europe and that the lessons learned from battleground to workshop here will mean Kyiv may be a dominant force in Europe’s future.

-“We all have to grow up and build our own security with our own hands,” says Terech.
+“We all have to grow up and build our own security with our own hands,” says Terekh.

 This means ending reliance on America.